QBDev0ps/DevOps-Cloud-projects/Project10.md

 + And then afterwards on our keyboard, we pressed on **`esc`**, typed **`:wq!`** to save and quit immediately and pressed **`enter`** to confirm exit.

-+ To open the tooling website we used the syntax as stated in **iv** above and we entered the following:
++ To open the tooling website we used the syntax as stated in **iv.** above and we entered the following:

   **`http://13.51.170.40/index.php`**

   ![browser access](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/1bfbdbbd-266a-40b4-bd6b-5d759c935069)

-+ As shown in the image above, the webpage was rendered correctly thus solvingour **Blocker**.
++ As shown in the image above, the webpage was rendered correctly thus solving our **Blocker**.
 Next we attempt to log in.

 #### BLOCKER 3❗

 + We encountered an issue when we tried to log into the tooling website.
 As shown below, the tooling website required us to enter a password to be four (4) characters only.
 This posed a problem for us.
-Because our password was in a long hash string as was seen when we viewed our users in the **tooling** database (in **Step 5** **iii**).
+Because our password was in a long hash string as was seen when we viewed our users in the **tooling** database (in **Step 5.** **iii.**).

   ![blocker 3](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/647bea69-3fe6-42e2-b4c2-714d5ad7fe43)